Twisting in Hamiltonian Flows and Perfect Fluids: Stability of Twisting in Hamiltonian Flows

 To make all of the above statements about twisting, we relied crucially on the fact that $\psi=\psi_0$ was autonomous.
 In the non-autonomous case, the analysis above breaks down because there need not be any periodic orbits in the system.
 In fact, it is not even clear how one should define twisting when the Hamiltonian is non-autonomous.
 As a step in this direction, we establish a general stability of twisting result.
 Namely, we show that non-autonomous perturbations of autonomous flows exhibit twisting in the senses we mentioned above (gradient growth and spiral formation).
 A conceptual difficulty in making this work is that, in the autonomous case, we had to rely on the motion of single particles.
 In the non-autonomous case, singling out finitely many particles for study is impossible.
 Indeed, the flow could evolve in time in a conspiring way such that no one particle behaves in a predictable way.
-To fix this problem, we study the motion of masses of particles, which is captured by properly chosen integral quantities.
+To fix this problem, we first uncover a softer notion of ``twisting'' that encompasses the above facts about the flow.
+Second, we introduce integral quantities that capture this twisting for masses of particles and for which we can prove some stability theorems.